Alex Kirilloff Player Props: Twins vs. Mariners

 Alex Kirilloff At The Plate

-- Kirilloff has 12 doubles, a triple, eight home runs and 25 walks while batting .282.
+- Kirilloff is hitting .282 with 13 doubles, a triple, eight home runs and 25 walks.

-- Kirilloff has had at least one RBI in 32.3% of his games this season (21 of 65), with two or more RBI seven times (10.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- He has scored in 27.3% of his games this year, with two or more runs scored in 4.5%.

-- In 17 of 65 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.